wenhuili324/wenhuili.github.io/_posts/2023-06-01-Our-First-Car.md

 layout: post
 categories: media
 ---
-Finally buy our first car in the US after the chaos of the supply chain during post COVID.
+Finally bought our first car in the US after the chaos of the supply chain during post COVID.
 I love so much about the Mazda's design - It looks really sharp.

 <!--more-->